valory-xyz/open-autonomy/docs/get_started/use_cases.md

 Dynamically evaluates assets based on diverse datasets to add and remove from whitelists.

 * **Contribution Coordinator:**
-Watch for contributions on Github, Twitter etc and adjust on-chain rewards & permissions accordingly.
+Watch for contributions on GitHub, Twitter etc and adjust on-chain rewards & permissions accordingly.

 ## New services
 * **Web3-native Recommender**: